arrowatlogo_tmATACP

 2. “Who created Arrowat?”

-3. “What is the purpose of this platform?”
+3. “What is the purpose of Arrowat platform?”

-Each of these can be mapped to structured responses in indexxing.json, either directly or through intent mappings in future ATACP extensions.
+Each of these can be mapped to structured responses in ATACP.json.

 We have been testing ATACP on Arrowat Platform (arrowat.com) with search engines and AI assistants.